openedx/openedx-webhooks/docs/details.rst

 Pull requests fall into a number of categories, which determine how it is
 handled:

-- If the author is marked as "internal" (an edX employee), the bot does nothing.
+- If the author is marked as "internal" (an edX employee), the bot only applies the CLA check.
+No comments are put on the pull request, and no Jira ticket is created.

 - If the title of the pull request indicates this is a blended project (with "[BD-XXX]" in the title), then this is a blended pull request.